nathan-dykstra/gcal-notion-integration/README.md

 Right off the bat, I want to give some credit to [akarri2001](https://github.com/akarri2001).
 I've been looking for a Notion + Google Calendar integration for a while, but I haven't been satisfied with the free tier of products like Zapier.
 When I decided to create my own, I came across [akarri2001's](https://github.com/akarri2001) [Notion-and-Google-Calendar-2-Way-Sync](https://github.com/akarri2001/Notion-and-Google-Calendar-2-Way-Sync) project.
 That helped me a lot with setting up the API connections and gave me tons of inspiration for how to organize my code and implement some of the features.
 Cheers [akarri2001](https://github.com/akarri2001)!

+I hope you find this useful!
+Feel free to add suggestions for features you would like, and I will consider adding them.
+Or dig into the code and modify it however you want on your own :)

+FYI I will also be working on a Google Tasks + Notion feature to sync your tasks, reminders, and to-dos.

 ## Features
 - Sync Google Calendar events to Notion calendar database.
   - Synced events will be updated in Notion if you change them in Google Calendar.